Gurki-gtb/stryde-ecommerce-analysis/README.md

 ![Scatter Plot](scatter_plot.png)

-- The evidence across the board shows Organic Search is a very strong channel with no prominent red flags, putting it into a category of it's own.
+- The evidence across the board shows Organic Search is a very strong channel with no prominent red flags, putting it into a category of its own.
-- Paid search has a lot of potential, but has issues that cannot be ignored.
-It's AOV makes up for that issue, but if it's AOV were to drop it could pose problems that significantly decrease the quality of this channel.
+- Paid search has a lot of potential, but has issues that cannot be ignored. its AOV makes up for that issue, but if its AOV were to drop it could pose problems that significantly decrease the quality of this channel.
-- Affiliate falls into depriortise due to it's weak performance across multiple metrics.
-It doesn't possess any redeeming qualities that can make up for it's lack of performance hence, why it falls into this quadrant.
+- Affiliate falls into depriortise due to its weak performance across multiple metrics.
+It doesn't possess any redeeming qualities that can make up for its lack of performance hence, why it falls into this quadrant.
 - Direct has some complications which need to be addressed, but if dealt with correctly could become a high quality channel which is currently being overlooked.
 - Email, Social, and Referral all fall into a mix of quadrants which require more nuance to fully disect and assign.